DavidAnson/markdownlint/doc/Rules.md

 ## Another heading
 ```

-Rationale: A top level heading is an h1 on the first line of the file, and
-serves as the title for the document.
-If this convention is in use, then there
-can not be more than one title for the document, and the entire document
-should be contained within this heading.

 Note: The `level` parameter can be used to change the top level (ex: to h2) in
 cases where an h1 is added externally.